Diarde/DIARDE/README.md

 # Where do I get help if I need it?

 Write an email to studiocinqo@gmail.com or use the signal app to drop us a line:
-# Why should I contribute?
+# Why do I want to contribute?

 DIARDE is designed to be a service and is consists of various components.
 So, no matter what your field of interest is, you are likely to find a task that is suited for you.
 You are into computer vision and algorithmic work?
 There are alot of opportunities to improve on the current algorithms to calculate